capcom6/android-sms-gateway/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-_For integration examples, please refer to the [API Documentation](https://sms-gate.app/integration/api/)_
+_For integration examples, please refer to the [CLI Tool Documentation](https://sms-gate.app/integration/cli/) and [API Documentation](https://sms-gate.app/integration/api/)_

-The Android SMS Gateway can work in two modes: with a local server started on the device or with a cloud server at [api.sms-gate.app](https://api.sms-gate.app).
-The basic API is the same for both modes and is documented on the [Android SMS Gateway API Documentation](https://capcom6.github.io/android-sms-gateway/).
+The SMS Gateway for Android can work in two modes: with a Local Server started on the device or with a Cloud Server.
+The basic API is the same for both modes and is documented on the [SMS Gateway for Android API Documentation](https://capcom6.github.io/android-sms-gateway/) page.

-### Local server
+### Local Server

 <div align="center">
     <img src="/assets/local-server.png" alt="Local server example settings">